f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 # Select if you want to install using the OpenShift operator or just the plain Deployment file
 INSTALL_TYPE=operator
 # INSTALL_TYPE=deployment
+# Where the IF5BigIpCtlr operator manifests are.
+Only used if $INSTALL_TYPE is operator.
+OPERATOR_NS=openshift-operators
+# BIGIP IP addresses where the AS3 API is exposed (either mgmt of self-IP, if exposed)
+BIGIP_IP[0]=10.1.1.7
+BIGIP_IP[1]=10.1.1.8
+# The default partition that will be used unless specified in the CRDs
+PARTITION_DEFAULT=mc-twotier
 ```
-## Configuring the CIS Extended ConfigMaps

-CIS multicluster requires an Extended ConfigMap which contains the deployment topology.
-There is one of these ConfigMaps per CIS instance.

-Use the provided sample files ```global-cm.ocp1.yaml``` and ```global-cm.ocp2.yaml``` and modify the namespace, cluster alias names as approppriate, including the file names of the manifests.

-Note that the ``primaryEndPoint`` is not really used.

 ## Configuring CIS for its deployment
 ### CIS deployment with the CIS Operator (alternative)

-If using the CIS Operator, edit the files ``operator/f5bigipctlr.ocp1.yaml`` and ``operator/f5bigipctlr.ocp2.yaml`` modifying the desired parameters.
+If using the CIS Operator, edit the files ``templates/f5bigipctlr.cluster0.yaml`` and ``templates/f5bigipctlr.cluster1.yaml`` modifying the desired parameters.

-Remember to rename these files with the ``<CLUSTER_ALIAS>`` of the target clusters.

 ### CIS deployment with a Deployment manifest (alternative)

-If deploying with a plain Deployment manifest, edit the files ``deployment/f5-bigip-ctlr-deployment.ocp1.yaml`` and ``deployment/f5-bigip-ctlr-deployment.ocp2.yaml`` modifying the desired parameters.
+If deploying with a plain Deployment manifest, edit the files ``templates/f5-bigip-ctlr-deployment.cluster0.yaml`` and ``templates/f5-bigip-ctlr-deployment.cluster1.yaml`` modifying the desired parameters.

-Remember to rename these files with the ``<CLUSTER_ALIAS>`` of the target clusters.

 ## Running the scripts

-Once the above configurations are completed installing the whole deployment consists in three steps:
+Once the above pre-requisites are completed installing the whole deployment consists in three steps:

+- Prepare the installation.
+This steps does:

+  - Renders the template files (global configmap and operand/deployment file)
-- Create the access that CIS will use for the clusters.

-  This script creates a service account, API token, RBAC and a kubeconfig for **all clusters** in a single run.
+  - Creates the access that CIS will use for the clusters: service account, API token, RBAC and a kubeconfig for all clusters in a single run.

 ```
-$ ./create-all-auth-configs.sh
+$ ./prepare-deployment.sh
+Creating non authentication configurations...
+Creating authentication configurations...
 >>> Cluster ocp1
 Switched to context "default/api-ocp1-f5-udf-com:6443/f5admin".
 Login successful.